Muhammad-Ashraf9/PD/AdvancedSQL/AdvancedSQL-Day2.md

     -- but it could be in other subject

-    -- partision by to get the next value, the previous value for each subject for each student select st_name, grade, c_name,
+    -- partition by to get the next value, the previous value for each subject for each student select st_name, grade, c_name,
     lead(st_name) over (partition by c_name order by grade) as  next_st_name, lag(st_name) over (partition by c_name order by grade) as  prev_st_name